Fundamental and Technical Analysis

 The Week Ahead:

+Inventories failed to surpass 2013 inventories last week.
 Although this caused prices to drop, it did not fall far off from where we had expect in the event when inventories show strength.

 The Week Ahead: